-What Is a Best-of-Breed Partner Relationship Management Platform?
+What Is the Best-of-Breed Partner Relationship Management Platform

 A best-of-breed partner relationship management platform should address the management of the partner lifecycle in a highly efficient and effective way.
 The five core elements are partner recruitment, partner onboarding, partner training, partner marketing and partner incentives management.
 In addition to addressing these five core elements individually, a best-of-breed partner relationship management platform should also be able to unify the lifecycle management across these five core stages.
 Let’s take a look at these core elements and see how they fit together.

 - Partner Recruitment - I’ll begin with partner recruitment.
 In this phase, a company needs to be able to upload a list of prospective partners collected from various sources or set up a search and social campaign to drive traffic, via both inbound and outbound methods, to a destination microsite.
 On this microsite, the company needs to articulate in a very clear way why a potential channel partner should consider joining the company’s program.
 As a part of this process, the company may also hire outsourced telemarketing or event marketing, or an inside sales team may be engaged to reach out to the targeted list of partners and engage in dialogue to get them excited about various aspects of the company’s partner program.
 This process of recruitment can last anywhere between a couple of months and several years, depending on the company’s overall channel strategy.
 Often, large organizations end up acquiring smaller entities, which creates the need to re-recruit existing partners for new product categories.
 Here’s the bottom line: A partner relationship management platform should be able to provide an integrated set of outreach components—e.g., microsite, events—that inbound and outbound marketing teams can use to engage and excite potential partners and motivate them to join the partner program.